mendersoftware/mender-docs/03.Add-ons/01.Remote-Terminal/30.Mender-shell-configuration-file/docs.md

 # Example mender-shell.conf file

-Here is an example of a `mender.conf` file:
+Here is an example of a `mender-shell.conf` file:
 ```
 {
     "ClientProtocol": "https",